jeremycoder/nuxt-iam/README.md

         "email": "jeremy@example.com"
     }
 ```
-If the response was ```success```, then the user was successfully registered and added to the database.
+If the response status was ```success```, then the user was successfully registered and added to the database.
 A registered user can now be logged in.

 ### Login user
 To login, send a POST request to ``` /api/iam/authn/login ```.